Lake Conestee Nature Park

 Description

 Lake Conestee was established in the early 1800s through damming of the Reedy River.
 It is now approximately 90% silted in.
-The Lake Conestee Nature Park, managed by the Conestee Foundation, is a 300 acre property comprised of the former lakebed and contains wetlands, sloughs, bottomland forests, and 1.5 miles of the Reedy River, and provides a natural wonderland of wildlife habitat.
-The water level in a large section of marsh has been significantly raised by an active beaver dam.
+The Lake Conestee Nature Park, managed by the Conestee Foundation, is a 400 acre property comprised of the former lakebed and contains wetlands, sloughs, bottomland forests, and 3 miles of the Reedy River.
+The water level in a large section of marsh has been significantly raised by active beaver dams.

 Links